Ollivanders/CompassClip/README.md

 # CompassClip

+## Winner of Encode 2024 Hackathon - Compass Labs Shrink the Chain challenge

 Runs SuperSet JSON-RPC calls to a chain, storing the result in S3.

 Provides a wrapper library for making RPC calls to these files to collect desired information